quicwg/base-drafts/draft-ietf-quic-transport.md

 : The most significant bit (0x80) of the first octet is set to 1 for long headers and 0 for short headers.

+Latency Spin Bit:

+: The second most significant bit (0x40) of the first octet carries the latency spin bit used for latency monitoring.

 Long Packet Type:

-: The remaining seven bits of first octet of a long packet is the packet type.
+: The remaining six bits of first octet of a long packet is the packet type.
-  This field can indicate one of 128 packet types.
+  This field can indicate one of 64 packet types.
 The types specified for this version are listed in {{long-packet-types}}.

 Connection ID: